Chained library

-Hereford Cathedral, in Hereford, England has one of two chained libraries that still have chained books on its shelves.
+Hereford Cathedral, in Hereford, England, has one of two chained libraries that still have chained books on its shelves.
 The books in this library date mostly from the 12th century and are therefore handwritten as they predate the printing press.
-The book pages were said to be made of cowhide, wood, leaves, clay, cloth, bark, metal, and unbleached animal skin, and was written in the language of the people.
+The book pages were said to be made of cowhide, wood, leaves, clay, cloth, bark, metal, and unbleached animal skin, and were written in the language of the people.
 Under-privileged scholars settled for columns of text bounded between boards and papyrus.
 Papyrus was cheaper but could easily be destroyed and written over.

 In the Middle Ages, books were expensive and for the privileged, but they were highly valued.
 Books were the prime target for thieves and impoverished students to steal and sell.
 As a result, books were chained to shelves to preserve information.

-Recent interest in saving and preserving chained libraries
+Recent interest in saving and preservation

 Recently, there has been increased interest in reconstructing chained libraries.
 Worldwide, only five chained libraries have survived with their original furniture, chains, and books.
 This includes the library built in the Church of Saint Walpurga, located in the small town of Zutphen in the Netherlands.
 This library was built in 1564.
 The library is now part of a museum that allows visitors to tour and view the library's original books, furniture, and chains.
 Another chained library is the Malatestiana Library in Cesena near Bologna in Italy, dating back to the Italian Renaissance.
 A lot of work has gone into rebuilding and preserving these great libraries.

 For example, many workers, over a decade, and massive monetary donations were spent to restore the Mappa Mundi and Chained Library museum located in Hereford, England.
 Built over 900 years ago, the library fell into disrepair and faced destruction.
 The oldest chained book found in the library is the Hereford Gospels.
 Written in the eighth century, it is one of 229 chained books located in this great library.
 The Hereford library is the largest surviving chained library with its chains and books intact.
 The library is now open to the public as a tourist attraction and museum.

-The chained library in Wimborne Minster is the second-largest chained library in the UK.
+The chained library in Wimborne Minster in Dorset is the second-largest chained library in the UK.
 The first donation came from Revd William Stone.
 These were theological books, used mainly by the clergy and therefore were not chained.
 When another local donor, Roger Gillingham, gave another 90 books in 1695, he insisted that the books be chained up, but also that the Library should be opened, free, for the people of the town, providing they were 'shopkeepers or the better class of person'.